jtopp/PowerShell-Docs/dsc/metaConfig.md

 ## Configuration server blocks

-To define a web-based configuration sever, you create a **ConfigurationRepositoryWeb** block.
-A **ConfigurationRepositoryWeb** defines the following properties.
+To define a web-based configuration server, you create a **ConfigurationRepositoryWeb** block. **ConfigurationRepositoryWeb** defines the following properties.

 |Property|Type|Description|
 |---|---|---|